Nadezhda Alliluyeva: Youth

 Exposed to revolutionary activity throughout her youth, Alliluyeva first became a supporter of the Bolsheviks while in school.
 Her family frequently hosted party members at their home, including hiding Vladimir Lenin during the July Days of 1917, which further strengthened Alliluyeva's views.
 After Lenin escaped Russia in August 1917, Stalin arrived.
 He had known Alliluyeva since she was a child, reportedly having saved her from drowning when they were both in Baku.
 It had been many years since they had last seen each other, and over the rest of the summer they became close.
 The couple married in February or March 1919.
 Stalin was a 40-year-old widower and father of one son (Yakov), born in 1907 to Stalin's first wife, Kato Svanidze, who died of typhus later that year.
-There was no ceremony for the marriage, as Bolsheviks frowned upon the custom of marriage.
+There was no ceremony for the marriage, as Bolsheviks frowned upon religious customs.